 Using Object Storage

-Rclone is a powerful command-line program for managing cloud storage.
-It can synchronize, transfer, cache, and manage files across many providers (for example: Google Drive, Dropbox, OneDrive and S3-compatible services).
-This guide shows how to use rclone to manage your object storage on Alaya NeW.
+Rclone is a powerful command-line tool for managing cloud storage.
+It supports synchronization, transfer, caching, and file management across a wide range of storage providers, including Google Drive, Dropbox, OneDrive, and S3-compatible services.
+This guide shows how to use Rclone to manage your object storage on Alaya NeW Cloud.

 Prerequisite